21 Aug 102 – Chess vs Checkers: The Scientific Approach to Sales | Gabe Moncayo

-Gabe Moncayo is the founder and CEO of Always Hired, an online platform that focuses on sales development rep (SDR) training, workshops, and direct recruitment strategies for tech companies.
+Gabe Moncayo (@Gabemoncayo) is the founder and CEO of Always Hired, an online platform that focuses on sales development rep (SDR) training, workshops, and direct recruitment strategies for tech companies.
 Gabe spent the last three years developing a training program specifically targeting SDR’s who have had no prior experience in the field.

 Growing up, he was fascinated by the human psyche, observing and absorbing in-depth perspectives from his parents as they discussed unique solutions to complex social issues.
 This deep curiosity of sociology led him to his first sales role in non-profit fundraising.
 As a lifelong student of how humans work, he takes pride in being a leader, striving to put holistic organizational success as the highest priority instead of hyper-focusing on individual triumphs.

 In addition to the pursuit of understanding human behavior, Gabe has structured his sales success around sales binary and creating processes and formulas that can be adapted to numerous scenarios.
 By adjusting tone to fit the personalities of his clients, from enterprise to small business, he improved his prospect contact rate and overall efficiency.